zshipko/irmin-graphql-js/README.md

 # irmin-js

 `irmin.js` is a Javascript library for communicating directly with [irmin-graphql](https://github.com/andreas/irmin-graphql) servers.
-It is a core component of [irmin-web](https://github.com/zshipko/irmin-web), which is used to simplify the process of building single-page web applications using `irmin.js`.
+It is a core component of [irmin-web](https://github.com/zshipko/irmin-web), which is used to simplify the process of building single-page web applications using Irmin.

 ## Getting started